 Current known issues

-- the graphics are slightly glitchy using fkms for direct access displays.
+the graphics are slightly glitchy under the default fkms.
 We recommend using the KMS mode for direct access displays and fkms for remote access.

 Our image is located on SourceForge – options to install are found on our Downloads page